Fix avoid excessive-DOM size lighthouse warning

 When a plugin, for example a slider or a calendar plugin creates a large amount of DOM nodes you could consider replacing this plugin with a more streamlined plugin.

-2. DOM nodes created by a JavaScript.
+2. DOM nodes created by JavaScript.

 A JavaScript, for example a chat widget, might inject a large number of DOM nodes into the DOM.
-In this case remove the JavaScript file or find a replacement with the same functionality
+In this case remove the JavaScript file or find a replacement with the same functionality.

-3. Page Builders that generate bloated HTML
+3. Page builders that generate bloated HTML.

-Page builders like Elementor or WP bakery often create bloated code that has a large number of DOM nodes.
+Page builders like Elementor or WP Bakery often create bloated code that has a large number of DOM nodes.
 There is no easy fix for this.
-PageBuilders are often a part of the workflow.
-The solution includes cleaning up your bloated code an changing your workflow.
+Page builders are often a part of the workflow.
+The solution includes cleaning up your bloated code and changing your workflow.

 Most WYSIWYG editors like TinyMCE do a bad job at cleaning up pasted code, especially when pasted from another rich text source like Microsoft Word.
 It will not only copy the text but also the styles.
 Those styles may be embedded in a large number of DOM nodes.
 The solution to this issue is simple.
 Stop pasting content into your editor and clean up pages that already have pasted, bloated text.